bxjthu/PS/pre/harvard-classics/source.md

 I have said already, that to give undue prominence to one is to be unjust to another; to neglect or supersede these is to divert those from their proper object.
 It is to unsettle the boundary lines between science and science, to disturb their action, to destroy the harmony which binds them together.
 Such a proceeding will have a corresponding effect when introduced into a place of education.
 There is no science but tells a different tale, when viewed as a portion of a whole, from what it is likely to suggest when taken by itself, without the safeguard, as I may call it, of others.

 ---

+##Inaugural Address at Edinburgh

+.smaller[By Thomas Carlyle; Presented by Li Xingze]

+You are ever to bear in mind that there lies behind that the acquisition of what may be called wisdom---namely, sound appreciation and the just decision as to all the objects that come around you, and the habit of behaving with justice, candour, clear insight, and loyal adherence to fact.
+Great is wisdom; infinite is the value of wisdom.
+It cannot be exaggerated; it is the highest achievement of man: “Blessed is he that get the understanding.”

+People have become doubtful whether colleges are now the real source of wisdom; whether they are anything more, anything much more, than a cultivating of man in the specific arts.

+---

+##Inaugural Address at Edinburgh

+.smaller[By Thomas Carlyle; Presented by Li Xingze]

+All that sad stuff being the too well-known product of our method of vocal education, the teacher merely operates on the tongue of the pupil, and teaches him to wag it in a particular way.
+In effect, it is an education not vocal at all, but mute except where speaking was strictly needful.

+There is a time to speak, and a time to be silent.
+Silence withal is the eternal duty of a man.

+You may feel often as if the whole world were obstructing you, setting itself against you; but you will find that to mean only, that the world is travelling in a different way from you, and rushing on in its own path, heedlessly treads on you.
+---
 ##Of Studies